 Official Penn Law Programs

-Penn Law currently has four exchange programs negotiated with foreign law schools: Waseda Law School in Tokyo, Japan; Hong Kong University; National Law School of India University Sciences Po in Paris; Tsinghua Law School in Beijing; ESADE Law School in Barcelona, Spain; and Tel Aviv Law School.
-You may learn more about each program by contacting Amy Gadsden, Associate Dean for International and Strategic Initiatives.
+Penn Law currently has several exchange programs negotiated with foreign law schools: Waseda Law School in Tokyo, Japan; Hong Kong University; Sciences Po in Paris; Tsinghua Law School in Beijing; ESADE Law School in Barcelona, Spain; and Tel Aviv Law School.
+You may learn more about each program by contacting the International Programs Office.

 1. Candidates for these official Penn Law programs must complete Part I of the Study Abroad Application and receive approval from Penn Law before submitting their applications directly to a partner law school.

 2. Students will be selected by Penn on the basis of merit, taking into account their academic records and achievements, their maturity and their potential for contribution to the program.
 The Law School will screen applications to the participating schools which have final authority to select and reject participants.

 3. Students engaged in these Penn Law exchange programs remain eligible for Penn Law financial aid grants.

 The second approach to study overseas is through enrollment in an ABA-approved foreign study program hosted by another U.S. law school.
 A list of such programs may be found at: http://www.americanbar.org/groups/legal_education/resources/foreign_study.html.

 Semester Abroad candidates must complete Part I of the same Study Abroad Application, and receive approval on the same basis, as described above with regard to official Penn Law Programs.